 This condition is also known as fox mange and the parasite lives between the layers of the skin.
 It mostly affects dogs.
 Symptoms include skin irritation, loss of hair, self trauma and secondary bacterial infections of the skin.
 Microscopic examination is necessary for the diagnosis to be made, as the mites are far too small to be seen with the naked eye.
 This type of mange is very contagious, not only between animals, but it can also be passed to man.
 The normal route of transmission is by direct contact, although the mites can live away from the host for two or three days.
 In view of the human health risk involved, Sarcoptes infestations should be treated by the quickest and most effective methods.
 Parasitic washes, or injections, prescribed by your veterinary surgeon, should be used.
 It is often suggested that long-coated dogs are clipped, in order for any washes to reach the skin easily.
 In addition, Denes Mite Cream can be applied locally to help clear up affected areas.

 Other natural remedies can be helpful in clearing up secondary infections, in toning the skin and in helping new coat growth.
-Give Denes Garlic Oil Capsules, Greenleaf and All-in-One+ Powder as a supportive measure.
+Give Denes Garlic Oil Capsules, Greenleaf and Complete Healthcare (All in One+) Powder as a supportive measure.
 Essential Oil Shampoo contains extracts of seaweed and birch.
 These herbs are known to improve skin disorders and encourage the growth of a healthy coat.
 Birch extract can also act as an effective insect repellent.
 Denes Homeopathic Sulphur 30c drops can also be used as a general remedy to help resolve skin problems caused by mites and fleas.

 - DEMODECTIC MANGE